Project-Based Learning: 8 Tips For Teachers

 7. Project-based learning forces students to see learning differently.

 We need to create opportunities for students to pursue their interests when they learn.
-In order to prepare them for the real world, we should provide learning opportunities which connect them with other people, perspectives, and experiences.
+In order to prepare them for the real world, we should provide learning opportunities that connect them with other people, perspectives, and experiences.

 The most difficult part for my students at the start of this was thinking about how they were going to present their information, and I kept telling them to work through the research part, gather their information first.
 I reminded them often to focus on the ‘what and why’ part, and that the final product form would become more apparent as they progressed.